qasim-at-tci/docs-site-test/content/en/docs/appstore/general/share-app-store-content.md

 	![](/attachments/appstore/general/share-app-store-content/public-private.jpg)

-	{{% alert type="warning" %}}You can only set the location in the initial version of your content.
+	{{% alert color="warning" %}}You can only set the location in the initial version of your content.
 You cannot change this setting by updating the Marketplace component later.
 	{{% /alert %}}

 ### 4.2 General